oroinc/documentation/backend/api/actions.rst

 This action has the following processor groups:

 .. csv-table::
     :header: "Group Name","Responsibility of Processors","Description"
     :widths: 15, 15, 30

-   "initialize","The context initialization.","Also, the processors from this group are executed during the generation of the API documentation."
+    "initialize","Context initialization.","Processors from this group are executed during the generation of the API documentation."
-   "resource_check","Checking whether the requested resource type is accessible via API.","--" "normalize_input","Preparing the input data for use by processors from the next groups.","--" "security_check","Checking whether access to the requested resource type is granted.","--" "load_data","Loading an entity object to be updated.","--" "data_security_check","Checking whether access to the loaded data is granted.","--" "transform_data","Building a Symfony Form and using it to transform and validate the request data.","--" "save_data","Persisting an entity.","--" "finalize","	Adding the required response headers.","--" "normalize_result","Building the action result.","The processors from this group are executed even if an exception has been thrown by any processor from previous groups.
-For implementation details see |NormalizeResultActionProcessor|."
+    "resource_check","Checking whether the requested resource type is accessible via API.","--" "normalize_input","Preparing the input data to be used by processors from the next groups.","--" "security_check","Checking whether access to the requested resource type is granted.","--" "load_data","Loading an entity object to be updated.","--" "data_security_check","Checking whether access to the loaded data is granted.","--" "transform_data","Building a Symfony Form and using it to transform and validate the request data.","--" "save_data","Persisting an entity.","--"
+    "finalize","Adding the required response headers.","--"
+    "normalize_result","Building the action result.","The processors from this group are executed even if a processor from previous groups throws an exception.
+For implementation details, see |NormalizeResultActionProcessor|."

-For example of usage, see the ``handleUpdateRelationship`` method of |RequestActionHandler|.
+See the ``handleUpdateRelationship`` method of |RequestActionHandler| as an example.

 .. _add-relationship-action: